phoenixframework/phoenix/guides/routing.md

 ...
 ```

 We accomplish this with a scoped route that sets a path option to `/admin` like this one.
-We can nest this scope inside another scope, but instead let's set it by itself at the root, by adding to `lib/hello_web/router.ex` the following:
+We can nest this scope inside another scope, but instead, let's set it by itself at the root, by adding to `lib/hello_web/router.ex` the following:

 ```elixir
 scope "/admin", HelloWeb.Admin do